pavlonion/qtcurl/README.md

 QtCUrl
 ======

-QtCUrl is a shared library, for convenient usage of cUrl in a Qt projects.
+QtCUrl is a shared library, for convenient usage of cUrl in Qt projects.

 Example